y2j964/psych-blog/README.md

 #### `npm run build:eleventy`
 Builds static resources.

-#### `npm run build:deploy`
-Deploys build directory to gh-pages

 #### `npm run build`
 Runs all production scripts in parallel.
 This is your main production script.
+You don't need to call this directly.
+When you deploy from Netlify CMS, this build script gets triggered.

 ## Acknowledgements
-* The Spinner gif was generated with [loading.io](https://loading.io/).
+* The footnote tooltip hover states were inspired by [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+* The Markdown footnotes were supported by [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote).
+* The application of markdown-it in the Netlify CMS custom preview was influenced by [this post by Guang Shi](https://www.guangshi.io/posts/customize-netlify-cms-preview/).
 * The favicon was generated with [favicon.io](https://favicon.io/).